XikunJiang/xikunjiang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Fellow at the [University of Copenhagen](https://www.ku.dk/) and part of the [Software, Data, People & Society (SDPS) Section](https://di.ku.dk/english/research/sdps/).
-I earned my Ph.D. in Computer Science in 2023 from Shanghai Jiao Tong University under the guidance of advisors [Yuan Luo](https://www.cs.sjtu.edu.cn/en/PeopleDetail.aspx?id=155) and [Fan Wu](https://www.cs.sjtu.edu.cn/~fwu/).
+I earned my Ph.D. in Computer Science in 2023 from [Shanghai Jiao Tong University](https://www.cs.sjtu.edu.cn/en/index.aspx), under the guidance of advisors [Yuan Luo](https://www.cs.sjtu.edu.cn/en/PeopleDetail.aspx?id=155) and [Fan Wu](https://www.cs.sjtu.edu.cn/~fwu/).

 My research lies in the intersection of economics, online markets, and machine learning.
 In particular, I focus on designing algorithms for novel techniques in data trading.
 In addition, I am also interested in Crowdsourcing and Blockchain.